-Ombudsman Note: The Ombudsman’s office assists individuals and employers in resolving case problems with USCIS.
+CIS Ombudsman Note: The CIS Ombudsman’s office assists individuals and employers in resolving case problems with USCIS.
 While we do not advocate for a particular outcome, we seek to promote a fair and consistent process.
-If you believe that USCIS has taken an inconsistent action on your case, and you are seeking to learn more about the specific facts that were considered, you may ask the Ombudsman’s office to assist by submitting a request for case assistance.
+If you believe that USCIS has taken an inconsistent action on your case, and you are seeking to learn more about the specific facts that were considered, you may ask the CIS Ombudsman’s office to assist by submitting a request for case assistance.
 It is important to note that we are an office of last resort and we ask that you attempt to resolve your issue with USCIS prior to contacting our office for assistance.
-In addition, submitting a request for case assistance is never a substitute for legal recourse; individuals and employers must timely file Motions to Reopen/Reconsider and appeals to preserve their rights, even after making a request for case assistance to the Ombudsman office.
-For more information on how to submit a request for cases assistance with the Ombudsman’s office and what to include with your request, please visit the following link: www.dhs.gov/case-assistance.
+In addition, submitting a request for case assistance is never a substitute for legal recourse; individuals and employers must timely file Motions to Reopen/Reconsider and appeals to preserve their rights, even after making a request for case assistance to the CIS Ombudsman office.
+For more information on how to submit a request for cases assistance with the CIS Ombudsman’s office and what to include with your request, please visit the following link: www.dhs.gov/case-assistance.

 3. For USCIS field offices currently conducting same-day naturalization oath ceremonies, will a pending I-751 frustrate the office's ability to conduct a same-day oath ceremony if both forms are approved on the day of the interview?

 USCIS Response: Adjudicating an I-751 and N-400 should not delay a same-day naturalization oath ceremony if one is available and all requirements for both the petition and application are met.